Ongoing Professional Learning

 Guiding Questions:

-What professional learning opportunities do we have with our colleagues dedicated to understanding our identities and biases and how they influence our practices?
-Do we have space to debrief what we have learned and discuss its impact on our work?
+What professional learning opportunities do we have that are focused on understanding our and biases and how they influence our practice?
+Do we have space to debrief what I have learned and discuss its impact on my work?

 Exploring

-We have limited professional learning time with our colleagues dedicated to understanding our identities and biases and how they influence our practices.
+We rarely (around once per year) receive professional learning with my colleagues focused on understanding identities, biases, and microaggressions and how they might influence our interactions and practices.

 Growing

-We have some professional learning time with our colleagues dedicated to understanding our identities and biases and how they influence our practices.
+We sometimes (about 3-4 times per year) receive professional learning with my colleagues focused on understanding identities, biases, and microaggressions and how they might influence our interactions and practices.

 Utilizing